nytimes/react-tracking/README.md

 import { TrackingPropType } from 'react-tracking';
 ```

-Alternatively, if you just want to just silence proptype errors when using [eslint react/prop-types](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/prop-types.md), you can add this to your eslintrc:
+Alternatively, if you want to just silence proptype errors when using [eslint react/prop-types](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/prop-types.md), you can add this to your eslintrc:

 ```json
 {